NBISweden/workshop-reproducible-research/docs/snakemake.md

         """
 ```

+!!! tip
-> Tip: Rather than supplying the config file from the command line you could also add the line `configfile: "config.yml"` to the top of your Snakefile.
+  Rather than supplying the config file from the command line you could also add the line `configfile: "config.yml"` to the top of your Snakefile.

 If we want to move all project-specific information to `config.yml` and let the Snakefile be a more general RNA-seq analysis workflow we need to: